Data Products of the Center for the Study of Aging

 - RAND Enhanced Fat Files which contain most of the original HRS variables with household data merged to the respondent level.
 There is one file for each survey year.
 Currently, there are files for 1992, 1993, 1994, 1995, 1996, 1998, 2000, 2002, 2004, 2006, 2008, and 2010.

-- RAND Income and Wealth Imputation Files which contain the component and ownership variables that were used in RAND HRS income and wealth summary measures.
-The imputations are distributed as companion files to the RAND Enhanced Fat Files and summary measures are incorporated into the RAND HRS file.
+- RAND Income and Wealth Imputation File (v.M) contains the component and ownership variables that were used in RAND HRS income and wealth summary measures.
+This single file includes the income and wealth imputations for all HRS waves and is distributed as a companion file to the RAND HRS file.

 - RAND Family Data Files are user-friendly files derived from HRS other person files.
 The files include the characteristics of all children of HRS respondents and spouses.